tinx documentation

 Summary

-- Provider defines the tool
+- Provider package defines tools and the resources they need.